smithpcpuc/web-game-dev-lab-1/README.md

 - [ ] submit the repository and the hosted github pages to Canvas

 ## Self-Reflection:
+Being very condused and not knowing what to do is somewhat depressing.
+Especially just learning something and literally forgetting after a while.
+My CSS skills arent good at all, so I couldnt figure out how to position my text for the sections, which infuriated me to no end.
+Even if I did look it up to try and fix every thing it would take too much time.
+I am surprised I even passed my Fundamentals of Web Dev class.
+I had to ask the professor quite a bit of questions in regards to some of the issues of doing the assignment such as the NPM test errors, and basic stuff like "git add" and "git push".
+Partially ashamed but you learn through doing things and asking questions.

 ### How long it took me to finish this?
+4 days
 -----------------------